VladChat/luggage-scale/blog_src/content/posts/2025/10/trump-approval-slipping-among-latinos-but-democrats-haven-t-made-major-gains-kin.md

 That’s why thousands of travelers fold a kinetic luggage scale into their standard kit.
 It’s light, it’s ready, and it does one job exceptionally well: keeping you under the limit so you can focus on your journey.

-If you’re building your travel toolkit or refreshing it for the season, revisit the fundamentals in Why luggage scales matter, learn the best practices in <a href="https://luggage-scale.com/guides/how-to-use-a-luggage-scale">How to use a luggage scale</a>, and consider the reliability of our <a href="https://luggage-scale.com/products/kinetic-luggage-scale">kinetic luggage scale</a> as a battery-free anchor for smarter packing.
+If you’re building your travel toolkit or refreshing it for the season, revisit the fundamentals in Why luggage scales matter, learn the best practices in How to use a luggage scale, and consider the reliability of our kinetic luggage scale as a battery-free anchor for smarter packing.

 ## FAQ